april-org/april-ann/CHANGELIST.md

 ### API Changes

+- Function `stats.boot` uses `multiple_unpack` to allow a table of sizes and the generation of multiple index matrices.
+- Added `multiple_unpack` Lua function.
 - Added `__tostring` metamethod to numeric memory blocks in Lua.
 - Added `dataset.token.sparse_matrix`, a dataset which allow to traverse by rows a sparse matrix instance.